bufbuild/protobuf-es/docs/src/content/docs/working-with-messages.md

 isFieldSet(msg, PresenceSchema.field.a); // false
 isFieldSet(msg, PresenceSchema.field.b); // true
 ```

+See [Generated features](/generated-code/features/#proto3-optional-fields) for the generated TypeScript shape of `optional` fields.

 For repeated fields, `isFieldSet()` returns true when the array has at least one element.
 For map fields, it returns true when the object has at least one entry.
 Use `clearField()` to reset a field: